azaghal/Factorio-AdvancedArtilleryRemotesContinued/README.md

 Artillery cluster remotes target nearby spawners and/or worms and blanket them with artillery fire.

 Multiple types of artillery cluster remotes are made available, one for each artillery ammo category.
 This way, if the 3rd-party mod implements dedicated ammo category for its artillery shells, it is possible to pick the best-suited artillery for the task.
-One example of such usage would be the [Atomic Artillery](https://mods.factorio.com/mod/AtomicArtillery) mod coupled with the [Atomic Artillery Remote](https://mods.factorio.com/mod/AtomicArtilleryRemote) mod, which allows player to pick whether the atomic or regular (vanilla) artillery should be used for carpet-bombing the enemy simply by using a different artillery cluster remote type.
+At time of this writing, however, there are no known mods for Factorio 2.0 that set-up a dedicated ammo category for the introduced artillery shells.

 Each artillery cluster remote type has its own colour assigned to the item icon, making it easier to distinguish between them.
 In some cases colour is assigned statically (for well-known ammo categories), while in others the mod assigns a random colour from a pre-defined set of colours.